 Weight 1.1 Credit 0.5/semester

-African-American Literature is a college preparatory level course that serves as an augmentation to English 3 (American Literature).
+African-American Literature is a college preparatory level course that serves as an extension to English 3 (American Literature).
 This course is designed for the college-bound senior who is anticipating attending a four-year college.
-In addition to the traditional canon of American Literature that the students are exposed to in English 3, they will have an opportunity to read a variety of additional works from the African-American genre.
-Students will read numerous plays, novels, essays, poems, and short stories that have not been included in the traditional American Literature curriculum due to time constraints.
-Students will write analytical essays regarding the influence of the time period on literature and refine college-readiness skills.
+In addition to what is studied in English 3, they will have an opportunity to read a variety of additional works from the African-American genre, such as novels, essays, poems, speeches, and short stories.
+Students in this class will study Inquiry Learning, and design their own path of study in a chosen topic.
+Students will write analytical essays regarding the influence of the time period and author’s perspective on literature and refine college-readiness skills.
+There will be many out-of-class assignments.

 EN470 MYSTERY ANALYSIS (Grades 11-12)